Pablo-source/Raspberry_pi_Shiny_app/README.md

 In the NHS-R Community Webinar on Wednesday 19th, the presentation will cover these four topics:

-a.
-Different ways of connecting remotely to the Raspberry Pi
+1. Different ways of connecting remotely to the Raspberry Pi
-b.
-How to setup a Raspberry pi cluster,
+2. How to setup a Raspberry pi cluster,
-c.
-Generate a SSH key on Windows to log into each Raspberry Pi's in the Cluster
+3. Generate a SSH key on Windows to log into each Raspberry Pi's in the Cluster
-d.
-Briefly description of the process to create a Shiny server (following R Studio Community blog posts)
+4. Briefly description of the process to create a Shiny server (following R Studio Community blog posts)

 - Online resources used to build the presentation

-**1. Generate SSH Keys on Windows and copy them to your Raspberry Pi cluster https://pimylifeup.com/raspberry-pi-ssh-keys/
+1. Generate SSH Keys on Windows and copy them to your Raspberry Pi cluster https://pimylifeup.com/raspberry-pi-ssh-keys/

-**2.Setting up your own shiny-server / rstudio-server on a Raspberry Pi 3B+ https://community.rstudio.com/t/setting-up-your-own-shiny-server-rstudio-server-on-a-raspberry-pi-3b/18982
+2.Setting up your own shiny-server / rstudio-server on a Raspberry Pi 3B+ https://community.rstudio.com/t/setting-up-your-own-shiny-server-rstudio-server-on-a-raspberry-pi-3b/18982

 This is the main blog post that details the steps required to setup a Shiny server on a Raspberry pi.